 - Submit your final documents/transcripts - if you've been conditionally accepted to SAIT pending final grades (Confirmation Paid - Documents Required) from Grade 12, academic upgrading or international document assessment, don't forget that final documents are due by the applicable deadline for your term.

 - Pay your tuition and fees - for new students, tuition is due four weeks before the start of your program.

 After you've paid your tuition

 - Health and dental plan opt-out/opt-in/add-on - if you have comparable coverage, you can opt-out of the SAITSA health and dental plan.
 You can also opt-in or and add-on family members.
-The deadline to make changes is Friday, Sept.
+The previous deadlines to make changes were Friday, Sept.
 23 for the fall 2016 semester and Jan.
 27 for the winter 2017 semester.
 Stay tuned for the new deadlines.

 - Parking - if you're planning on driving to campus, a limited number of monthly parking passes will go on sale on a first-come, first-served basis near the start of the semester.